 This is mostly used as a stimulant in Africa and is used to treat guests as a sign of respect.
 Other than that, the Kola not also has a number of other uses.
 It is one of the most potent cash crops in Africa with a significantly big international market.

 Kola nut was earlier used in many pharmaceutical preparations that dealt with weight loss, but it is not very clearly established as to how it helps in reducing weight.
 A number of natural supplements that have been approved by the FDA also contain Kola nut.

-It is a tropical rainforest tree that prefers a hot, humid climate, but this can survive a dry season if the groundwater level is high enough.
+It is a tropical rain forest tree that prefers a hot, humid climate, but this can survive a dry season if the groundwater level is high enough.
 It can be grown in drier areas with access to groundwater.
 C. nitida is a shade bearer, but it grows a wider crown that produces more fruits in open areas.
-Despite being a lowland forest tree, this has been identified at altitudes of over 300 metres on deep, fertile soils with uniformly distributed rainfall.
+Despite being a lowland forest tree, this has been identified at altitudes of over 300 meters on deep, fertile soils with uniformly distributed rainfall.

 Kola nuts can be harvested either mechanically or manually by plucking them from a tree branch.
 Nigeria accounts for 52.4 percent of global production, with the Ivory Coast and Cameroon following closely behind.
 Kola nuts could be preserved for a long time if held in a cool, dry spot.

 The kola weevil - Balanogastris cola is known to strike the nuts.
 The larvae of the cacao-eating moth Characoma strictigrapta penetrate into the nuts.
 To combat the assault on nursery plants, traders often use an extract of Rauvolfia vomitoria bark or pulverized fruits of Xylopia and Capsicum.
 Sahlbergella spp., cacao pests, were being discovered on C. nitida as an alternative host plant.
 Though seeds are vulnerable to worms, wood is vulnerable to borer attack.